4D5A/Mastodon-share-button/README.md

 Copy assets/js/mastodon.js to your assets/js directory.

+To enable the Mastodon share button, you need to add some code in _config.tml.
+In the "General Options" section, you need to add a share-links-active entry for mastodon.

 ## Set a default Mastodon instance in the modal's msb-address text field
 In social-share.html, on line 34, you can set a default instance address by editing the value.